Home Compare KKR vs SLHN.SW

 Swiss Life holds the cleaner structural position, with the lead spread across stability and growth.
 KKR does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup broadly confirms the structural lead — Swiss Life holds the more constructive position.
 That puts structure and market broadly in agreement — Swiss Life's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (KKR: S&P 500, SLHN.SW: STOXX 600).
+Peer scores are normalised within each company's primary universe (KKR: Russell 1000, SLHN.SW: STOXX 600).

-The lead is spread across stability and growth, rather than sitting in one isolated gap.
-The overall score gap is 26 points in favour of Swiss Life Holding AG.
+The clearest separation starts in stability, but growth adds another real layer to the result.
+The overall score gap is 24 points in favour of Swiss Life Holding AG.

 Trajectory Similarity